 And it doesn’t stop there.
 When you get stressed out, your heart beats faster, your pulse rate increases, and your digestive system slows down, says Arline Bronzaft, Ph.D., an environmental psychologist and member of the Council on the Environment of New York City.
-Day after day, this can lead to permanent damage in the form of high blood pressure, increased waistline, and cardiovascular disease.

 You’re Not the Only One

 If these auditory irritations ring a (super annoying) bell, know you’re not alone: A study of 65,000 people found that more than half of workers were unhappy with office noise.
 But here’s why it’s worth training yourself to ignore it: Those little noises actually build on each other, raising your stress baseline and making you more likely to snap at the smallest trigger, Carlson says.
 Think something as simple as an offhand comment or minor disagreement in the conference room.

 And even if you can keep from snapping, those little aggravations can have a lasting effect.
 Say you dread seeing high-pitched Cathy, you hear her terrible voice, and the rest of your day is ruined, says Cortland Dahl, a Ph.D. candidate at the University of Wisconsin-Madison’s Center for Investigating Healthy Minds.